Total-RD/pymgrid/README.md

 ## Data

 Data in pymgrid are based on TMY3 (data based on representative weather).
-The PV data comes from NREL (https://rredc.nrel.gov/solar/old_data/nsrdb/1991-2005/tmy3/) and the load data comes from OpenEI (https://openei.org/doe-opendata/dataset/commercial-and-residential-hourly-load-profiles-for-all-tmy3-locations-in-the-united-states)
+The PV data comes from DOE/NREL/ALLIANCE (https://rredc.nrel.gov/solar/old_data/nsrdb/1991-2005/tmy3/) and the load data comes from OpenEI (https://openei.org/doe-opendata/dataset/commercial-and-residential-hourly-load-profiles-for-all-tmy3-locations-in-the-united-states)

 ## Contributing
 Pull requests are welcome for bug fixes.
 For new features, please open an issue first to discuss what you would like to add.